 When we face a stressor, whether physical or mental, our bodies go through what is called general adaptation syndrome (GAS).
 GAS is a three-stage response: alarm, resistance, and exhaustion.
 Adaptogens are a category of herbs that help us stay in the resistance phase longer, via a stimulating effect that holds off the exhaustion.
 Instead of crashing in the midst of a stressful moment, task, or event, we attain equilibrium and can move through it.

 Water hyssop may reduce stress and help with anxiety

 As an adaptogenic herb, water hyssop shows promising results in reducing anxiety and helping the body adapt to stress.
 Research suggests that Bacopa monnieri helps reduce stress and anxiety by elevating your mood and reducing levels of cortisol, a hormone that is closely linked to stress levels.
 One rodent study showed that Bacopa had anti-anxiety effects comparable to those of lorazepam (benzodiazepine), a prescription medication used to treat anxiety.

 Water hyssop has anti-inflammatory properties

 Another notable benefit of Bacopa is that it may also reduce inflammation.
-Inflammation is your body’s natural response to help heal and fight disease, however, chronic, low-level inflammation has been linked to many chronic conditions, including cancer, diabetes, and heart and kidney disease.
+Inflammation is your body’s natural response to help heal and fight disease, however, chronic, low-level inflammation has been linked to many chronic conditions.

 In test-tube studies, Bacopa monnieri appeared to suppress the release of pro-inflammatory cytokines, which are molecules that stimulate an inflammatory immune response.
 Also, in test-tube and animal studies, it inhibited enzymes, such as cyclooxygenases, caspases, and lipoxygenases — all of which play key roles in inflammation and pain.